kmera/Boston_project/README.md

 ## Project Motivation<a name="motivation"></a>

-Using Boston Airbnb Open Data from Sept 2016 to Sept 2017, the goal of this project is to answer three business
+Using Boston Airbnb Open Data from Sept 2016 to Sept 2017, the goal of this project is to answer three business questions:

 1. What is the cost variation for homestays in Boston?
 2. How neighborhood and review scores rating relate with each other?